PegahNa/PegahNa/README.md

 🎓 Scholarship Recipient | 🚀 Software Engineer | 🎨 Interior Architect

 I am a passionate Software Engineer with a background in Interior Architecture. <br>
-I embarked on an exciting career transition to pursue my love for coding, and <br>
+I embarked on an exciting career transition to pursue my love for coding!<br>
-I haven't looked back since!<br>

 # Education & Scholarships:<br>
 🏅 Gained two prestigious scholarships: